Louise Plowright: Biography

-She made her West End theatre debut in 1999, originating the role of Tanya in the hit musical Mamma Mia!, the following year she was promoted to the leading role of Donna, which she played for four years.
+Plowright made her West End theatre debut in 1999, originating the role of Tanya in the hit musical Mamma Mia!.
+The following year, she was promoted to the leading role of Donna, which she played for four years.

-On 29 October 2012, she replaced Julie Legrand as Madame Morrible in the hit musical Wicked in the West End.
+On 29 October 2012, she replaced Julie Legrand as Madame Morrible in the musical Wicked in the West End.
 Due to ill health, Plowright withdrew from the production, and was replaced by Harriet Thorpe on 22 April 2013.

 Death

-Plowright died of pancreatic cancer on 1 March 2016, aged 59.
+Plowright died in Duderstadt, Germany, of pancreatic cancer, on 1 March 2016, aged 59.
 She had raised funds for experimental treatment in Seoul, South Korea, which proved unsuccessful.